Amit-2022/DSA-Programs/README.md

 # DSA-Programs

-#This Directory Contains Sample DSA questions along with diffrent soutions using python
+#This Directory Contains Sample DSA questions along with diffrent solutions using python